Fr3doo/Postman_Runner_File_Processor/docs/guides/usage-example.md

 ## 1. Upload files

-Drag one or more `.txt` files onto the **Upload Postman Runner Files** area or click **Choose Files** to browse from your computer.
+Drag one or more `.txt` files onto the **Téléverser des fichiers Postman Runner** area or click **Choisir des fichiers** to browse from your computer.
 Validation errors or warnings appear below the drop zone if a file is not accepted.

 ## 2. View results